-The Wedgewood Demand Flex Testing Project will evaluate the energy and non-energy impacts and benefits of using an innovative load management software platform.
-This software will optimize the commercial building's HVAC operations in coordination with the building's onsite generation system of solar power.
-The study will be conducted at an 83,000-square feet commercial office building located in Redondo Beach, California.
-The facility has two floors with over 500 employees working across nine different businesses.
+The study was conducted at an 83,000-square feet commercial office building located in Redondo Beach, California.
+The facility has two floors with occupancy capability for over 500 employees working across nine different businesses.
+The project was kicked off in March 2020 and completed in April 2021.
+During the project, the occupancy was reduced by 50%-67% due to theCOVID-19 pandemic.
 The site has a 625-kW solar PV system installed on its rooftop and on top of carport canopies in the parking lot.
-Major enduse energy consumers at the facility are heating ventilation and air conditioning (HVAC) equipment, electric vehicle (EV) charging stations, lighting systems, and other miscellaneous loads.
+Major end-use energy consumers at the facility are heating ventilation and air conditioning (HVAC) equipment, electric vehicle (EV) charging stations, lighting systems, and other miscellaneous loads.

-The Wedgewood campus has a combination of factors that are favorable for electric load optimization techniques and Demand Response capability, as follows:
+The Wedgewood campus has a combination of factors that are favorable for electric load optimization techniques and demand response capability, as follows:

-- Solar PV production accounts for a sizeable portion of the facilities' total energy usage due to the size of the system. - The facility is on TOU rate structure TOU-GS-3 Option E (previously TOU-GS-3 Option R) allowing for shift opportunities. - Fixed operating schedules provide an opportunity for time-based optimization, reducing variability in the machine learning algorithm. - System Demand Response capability is fast and flexible and can increase or decrease power many times each day relatively quickly.
+- Solar PV production accounts for a sizeable portion of the facility's total energy usage due to the size of the system. - The facility is on TOU rate structure TOU-GS-3 Option E (previously TOU-GS-3 Option R) allowing for shift opportunities. - Fixed operating schedules provide an opportunity for time-based optimization, reducing variability in the machine learning algorithm. - System Demand Response capability is fast and flexible and can increase or decrease power many times each day relatively quickly.